 Love them or loathe them, cats are fascinating creatures.
 And there are plenty of cats in folklore and myth.
 The ancient Egyptians revered them so much that killing a cat became a punishable offence.
 The cat deity, Bastet, defended the pharoah, cats, and children.

 Cats in folklore occupy many roles.
 Whether they’re stealing souls for the Devil, witches in disguise, or good luck charms on board ship, they appear in a whole range of stories.
-As we’re now in Halloween Month (aka October) I figured it was a great time to get to know this maligned witch’s familiar and explore some tales of cats in folklore!
+As we’re about to tip into in Halloween Month (aka October) I figured it was a great time to get to know this maligned witch’s familiar and explore some tales of cats in folklore!

 Cats will steal the breath of babies.